Treatments and Technologies

 Deep Brain Stimulation Surgery

-For people with Parkinson's disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may help relieve symptoms.
-During this semi-awake procedure, our neurosurgeons implant electrodes deep in the brain, which are connected to a stimulator device beneath the skin of the chest.
+For people with Parkinson's disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may significantly relieve symptoms.
+During this semi-awake procedure, our neurosurgeons implant electrodes deep in the brain.
+The electrodes are connected by soft wires under the skin to a stimulator device that is placed beneath the skin of the chest.
 The device acts like a brain pacemaker, sending electrical signals directly to the areas of the brain that control body movement.
+The pacemaker can be programmed, in real time, to reduce or eliminate your symptoms.
 While DBS surgery is not a cure for movement disorders, it can make symptoms much easier to manage.

 Not all people with Parkinson’s disease or movement disorders are candidates for deep brain stimulation.
 Our DBS movement disorders specialist will discuss with you your health history, symptoms, medications and goals for function and quality of life.
 They will then confirm that you have been diagnosed correctly, and will collaborate with our therapy team, a neuropsychologist, and a DBS neurosurgeon to confirm that you are a candidate for the procedure.